Drew Zimmerman

 BIOGRAPHY

 Drew Zimmerman lived on a homestead in West Virginia in 1980, and has since spent his art career in row houses and apartments of Philadelphia and the comfortable suburbs of Lower Merion Township.
-He is a self-taught artist whose primary materials are paper-mâché, found newsprint and cardboard, 16-gauge wire, and digital videography.
+He is a self-taught artist whose primary materials are paper-mâché, found newsprint, cardboard, 16-gauge wire, and digital videography.

 Paper-mâché was perfect for making any sort of performance prop, and in addition to building puppets, Zimmerman created dozens of portrait and “monster” masks.
 In his early twenties, he worked in a china doll factory, where his job was to pour the porcelain slip in and out of plaster molds.
-A co-worker advised him how to represent the most challenging likenesses of his freelance mask-making, using a four-step process: sculpt a figure in clay, create a mold of it in plaster of Paris, fill the mold with strips of newsprint and paste, and pop the form out of its negative after it was dry.
+A co-worker advised him how to represent the most challenging likenesses of his freelance mask-making using a four-step process: sculpt a figure in clay, create a mold of it in plaster of Paris, fill the mold with strips of newsprint and paste, and pop the form out of its negative after it was dry.
 Many of the molds he made had several sections, and he tackled the problem of piecing together different parts of the same sculpture.

 By 1990, when he was hired to make props for The Bozo Show on local Philadelphia station WGBS-TV, Zimmerman had begun using the technique of coloring a sculpture’s surface with paper strips of “found” newspaper advertisements.
 The results retained the texture and marvel of beautiful objects made from ordinary trash.
 The wonderful feel of a paper-mâché surface was more desirable than the plastic touch of acrylic paint; torn strips of complimentary colors laid side-by-side were lovelier and more expressive than brushwork.
 He thrived on the slow, slow accumulation of narrow, wafer-thin bits that was most suited to his self-taught technique.